filecoin-project/FIPs/FIPS/fip-solstice.md

       - and the residual w0 x BR, with w0 = 1 − w2 − w1, to the burn actor.

-The Reward Actor (f02) performs the per-epoch split using the weight values for that epoch, which it computes from a set of cached, in-state scheduler parameters.
-No action is required from storage providers or
-orchestrators: the split is unconditional and applies to all new block rewards.
+The weights are per-epoch values that f02 computes from a set of cached, in-state scheduler parameters and applies to each block reward at issuance; since the split is linear, this is equivalent to a per-epoch division.
+BR is the newly minted block reward only: gas rewards remain paid in full to the winning miner, and penalties are assessed as today (Section 2.4).The split is unconditional and applies to all new block rewards.

 The **Stream Weights Actor (SWA)** is the new governed contract that computes all of the weight-schedule parameters and can update them over